emna-khemiri/runway-search-engine/README.md

   - FAISS finds the images with the closest feature vectors.
   - The system returns URLs to the original runway images.
 - **Result**: A list of runway images featuring fur coats.

-This workflow delivers a fast, accurate, and user-friendly search experience for fashion runway images.